mr00z/music-jinn-api/README.md

 # music-jinn-api

-REST API for music-jinn app
+REST API for music-jinn app written in Node.js using Express.js framework and Typescript